 - Tools, Spare Parts and Recovery Gear

-Without getting into the exact budget amounts, we are below the Payload.
-Yay, we have enough spare weight capacity to have a few friends over for dinner.
+Without getting into the exact budget amounts, we are below the Payload by about 100 kgs.
 Staying within ratings just makes sense.
 Shout-out to Earthcruiser for getting this right.

 Range vs Payload

 There is a relationship between Range and Payload.
-More fuel, more fresh water, more food all means more range, but it also means less available payload.
-Molly has 63 gallons of fuel, giving an effective range of 800 miles or 1,300 kms.
+More fuel, more fresh water, more food all means more range, but it also means less available payload for stuff.
+Molly has 63 gallons of fuel, giving an effective range of 750 miles or 1,200 kms.
 All dependent on the terrain and driving conditions of course.
 In Sterlin we had a range closer to 300 miles or 500 kms (without our Jerry cans), and never had issues finding fuel.
+So we do not expect that fuel range will be our limiting factor.

 The 70 gallons of freshwater gives us a range of about 2 weeks between refills, again dependent on the conditions.
 Could probably stretch it out to 3 weeks if we really needed to.
 We can certainly carry enough food for 2 or 3 weeks in our payload budget.